 We did just that and stopped in at the Bob Marley Bar for some delicious margaritas on the beach and massive, fresh coconut shrimp.
 The bar is right next to Punta Sur Eco Beach Park which features shallow clear waters for snorkelling and plenty of colourful, tropical birds.
 If you have the energy, you can also climb up the lighthouse lookout and get a birdseye view of the Caribbean sea.

 At this point, the trail turns to the west side of the island and closes in.
-Keep your eyes peeled for birds, but otherwise the ride is pretty dull since the resorts have snatched up most of the beachfront.
+Keep your eyes peeled for birds, but otherwise, the ride is pretty dull since the resorts have snatched up most of the beachfront.
 You could stop at the small, Mayan replica town and what’s left of the oldest Mayan ruins on the island called El Cédral about 15kms after turning west.
 There you will encounter your first and only hill.
-Or you could carry on up the coast to one of the many snorkel spots listed on this map. (consider skipping Chankanaab Beach Adventure Park since they operate unethical dolphin tourism).
-Some of snorkel spots are right in front of restaurants so you can even sip and dip.
+Or you could carry on up the coast to one of the many snorkel spots listed on this map. (consider skipping Chankanaab Beach Adventure Park since they operate unethical dolphin tourism and we’re big fans of responsible animal encounters).
+Some of the snorkel spots are right in front of restaurants so you can even sip and dip.

 Cycling around San Miguel

 San Miguel is a small town and it’s easy to get around by bike.
 Most of the streets are narrow one-ways but traffic is not heavy.
 There’s even bike parking at the airport!

 In hindsight, we’re not sure we would do the 80km route around the island with a side trip to San Gervasio ruins tour again, but we would gladly revisit cycling along the beautiful, rugged east coast to Punta Sur, or along the west coast to one of the snorkelling spots.
 We also found that bikes were the perfect way to get around the relatively compact town.